kevin-voss/networking_simple_tcp_server_x_client_connection/README.md

 │   ├── src/
 │   │   └── client.cpp        # C++ source code for the TCP client
-│   └── Dockerfile            # Dockerfile to build the client image └── README.md                 # This documentation file
+│   └── Dockerfile            # Dockerfile to build the client image ├── docker-compose.yml       # Defines and runs the multi-container Docker application └── README.md                 # This documentation file
 ```

 *   `networking/`: The root directory of the project.
+*   `docker-compose.yml`: Defines and runs the multi-container Docker application.
 *   `server/`: Contains all files related to the TCP server application.
 *   `client/`: Contains all files related to the TCP client application.